BLACK AMERICAN PATRIOTS | CIVIL WAR

 American social reformer, abolitionist, orator, writer, and statesman

-Frederick Douglass, a self-educated slave who escaped in 1838, was one of the most famous Black men in the United States—a prominent voice for freedom, human rights and social reform.
-Douglass also served as one of President Lincoln's advisors throughout the Civil War.
+Frederick Douglass, a self-educated slave who escaped in 1838, was one of the most famous Black men in the United States—a prominent voice for freedom, human rights, and social reform.
+Douglass was one of President Lincoln's advisors throughout the Civil War.

 Douglass rose to prominence as the highest-ranking Black official of his day during the Reconstruction period that followed the Civil War.